 Gradually beat in the flour mixture just until combined.

 Add the chunky date puree and beat just until combined.

-OPTIONAL: For a more caramelized and moist cake, add about 2 teaspoons of brown sugar and 1/4 tablespoon of butter in the bottom of each muffin mold before spooning in the batter.
+OPTIONAL: For a more caramelized and moist cake, add about 2 teaspoons of brown sugar and 1/4 tablespoon of butter in the bottom of the cake pan or each muffin mold before spooning in the batter.
 We highly recommend it!